An Aussie destroyer

 In its rich history, Test cricket has never seen a player quite like Adam Gilchrist, who was born today.
-When Ian Healy retired it looked as if a chink might be appearing in Australia's armour, but instead they brought in a wicketkeeper who averaged over 40, and scored those runs at an indecent rate.
+When Ian Healy retired it looked like Australia would finally have a weakness to exploit, but instead they brought in a wicketkeeper who averaged over 40, and scored those runs at an indecent rate.
 With his ability to nail a good position created by the top order, Gilchrist was central to Steve Waugh's great Test-cricket revolution of winning the toss and bowling first.
 His innings include a brutal 152 against England at Edgbaston in 2001, as well as the astonishing 122 that set up victory over India in Mumbai, when he smashed his century off 84 balls.
 In the heavyweight clash in South Africa in 2001-02, Gilchrist walloped 204 not out off only 213 balls in Johannesburg.
 He also has the fourth fastest Test century (balls faced) and was the first player to hit 100 Test sixes.
 He quit Test cricket in 2007-08 but his reflexes didn't desert him during the IPL, where he played for Deccan Chargers and led them to the title in 2009.

 Birth of a man best remembered for his part in the Bodyline controversy.
 Harold Larwood was Douglas Jardine's main man when he unleashed his leg theory on Australia in 1932-33.
 In five Tests Larwood took 33 wickets at 19.51, and made even Don Bradman seem human.
 After that, Larwood was never picked for England again, partly because of his refusal to apologise for tactics others had devised.
 But his part in the controversy should not obscure Larwood's brilliance.
 Although he wasn't a tall man, he was hostile and fiercely quick, with an action so vigorous that, legend has it, his knuckles would scrape the surface in his follow-through.
 He was a lusty hitter, too, and in his last Test, in Sydney, he creamed 98 as nightwatchman.
 Larwood, who was loudly barracked in Australia when he played, ironically later emigrated there.
 He died in Sydney in 1995.